 A review of the procedures in place at relevant manufacturing facilities is then undertaken via a paper-based assessment.
 This process is managed by experienced assessors, who provide guidance on how to meet the required standards of the Informed Protein program.

-This stage of the protein supplement certification process includes a manufacturer assessment of the following:
+This stage of the protein certification process includes a manufacturer assessment of the following:

 Prior to Informed Protein supplement certification, LGC must test three samples across a minimum of three production runs/batches.
-All samples are tested for total protein (via the determination of total nitrogen), total carbon, free amino acids, and a range of nitrogen-rich adulterants (e.g. melamine and associated analogues).
-All samples must meet 100% of protein label claim for certification.
+All samples are tested at our protein testing labs for total protein (via the determination of total nitrogen), total carbon, free amino acids, and a range of nitrogen-rich adulterants (e.g. melamine and associated analogues).
+All samples must meet 100% of the protein label claim for protein verification.

 Heavy Metal and Pesticide testing must also be carried out by a qualified laboratory and submitted to LGC for review.